gutobiogit/Freezer_controller/README.md

 A relay is used to set the cooling system on and off.
 All formulas are describe in the main program.
 It also uses a lcd to show temperature, State.
+You can set Histerese and add more sensor and change the average calculation